darpa-brass/challenge-problems/ChallengeProblems/cp_06_01_normal/description.md

 the collection of different paths form an ensemble of valid approaches.
 What constitutes the best path will certainly change over the natural life of a project.

-## Candidate Paths beginning with Message Production
+# Processing Initiated by MDL Message Production Events

-This challenge problem demonstrates each of the potential paths and provides mechanisms for their comparison.
+This challenge problem demonstrates each of the candidate processing paths and provides mechanisms for their comparison.

 ## Universal Condition

-The following conditions are true for all paths.
+The following conditions are true for all processing paths.

 ### Precondition : Wherein A Previously Existing MDL Configuration is Replaced